 These snakes have a unique type of venom, called calliotoxin.

 Calliotoxin affects the prey’s sodium channels.
 It causes every nerve to fire at once, essentially freezing the victim’s body in a giant muscle spasm.
-This may seem like an overkill, but they hunt other venomous snakes such as King Cobras.
+This may seem like overkill, but they hunt other venomous snakes such as King Cobras, so they need it.

 There is no antivenom for Blue Malayan Coral Snakes.